 Stored in a sealed container, it will last up to 3 months in the freezer.

-- Use a nut butter (almond or pistachio butter would be my go-to!) or melted white or dark chocolate in place of the jam swirl.
+- Use a nutty or chocolatey swirl: (almond, pistachio or sunflower butters are great!) or melted white or dark chocolate in place of the jam swirl.

-- Top with finely-chopped toasted nuts, granola, cacao nibs or finely-chopped chocolate, or seeds.
+- Add toppings: with finely-chopped toasted nuts, granola, cacao nibs or finely-chopped chocolate, or seeds.

 - 3 tbsp granulated sugar or honey/maple syrup